-To create preconsonantal environment, we first recorded the same speaker pronouncing [apə, atə, akə, abə, adə, agə] with stress on initial vowels.
-We then spliced off the initial stressed [a] vowels, and adjusted the amplitudes of the remaining portions-the unstressed second syllables-to 60dB.
+To create pre-consonantal environment, we first recorded the same speaker pronouncing app, atp, akp, abə, adə, aqə] with stress on initial vowels.
+The initial stressed [a] vowels were then spliced off, and the amplitudes of the remaining portions-the unstressed second syllables-were adjusted to 60dB.

-We then concatenated each stimulus from Experiment III with the syllable that starts with a consonant that is non-homorganic to either of the two visual cues; for example, for the sound [am] whose two visual cues were "am" and "an", the concatenated CV syllable was [gə]; for the sound [ak] whose two visual cues were "at" and "ak", the concatenated CV syllable was [pə].
-We chose non-homorganic consonants in order to prevent our listeners from defaulting to assimilated percept in the listening experiment (Beddor & Evans-Romaine, 1995; Kochetov & So, 2007; Malécot, 1956; Ohala, 1990).
+Each stimulus from Experiment III was then concatenated with the syllable that starts with a consonant that is non-homorganic to either of the two visual cues; for example, for the sound [am] whose two visual cues were "am" and "an", the concatenated CV syllable was [gə]; for the sound [ak] whose two visual cues were "at" and "ak", the concatenated CV syllable was [pə].
+Non-homorganic consonants were chosen in order to prevent the listeners from defaulting to assimilated percept in the listening experiment (Beddor & Evans-Romaine, 1995; Kochetov & So, 2007; Malécot, 1956; Ohala, 1990a).
+This experiment kept the bursts of original coda consonants, because English consonants, even pre-consonantally, often show release bursts (Henderson & Repp, 1982).

-Our pilot experiment shows that with a following CV syllable, the task is harder and in the

--15dB S/N-ratio condition, listeners would perform almost near chance in all three conditions.
-Therefore, we tested only -6dB S/N-ratio and -12 dB S/N-ratio condition.
-In this experiment, we repeated each token twice.
+The pilot experiment shows that with a following CV syllable, the task is harder and in the -15dB S/N-ratio condition, listeners would perform almost near chance in all the three conditions.
+Therefore, Experiment IV tested only -6dB S/N-ratio and -12 dB S/N-ratio conditions.
+The experiment repeated each token twice, because it tested only two S/N-ratio conditions.